A Midsummer Night's Dream poster

 Narrative Framework

-This structural analysis employs systematic plot point analysis that identifies crucial turning points.
+This structural analysis employs a 15-point narrative structure framework that maps key story moments.
 By mapping A Midsummer Night's Dream against these established plot points, we can identify how William Dieterle utilizes or subverts traditional narrative conventions.
 The plot point approach reveals not only adherence to structural principles but also creative choices that distinguish A Midsummer Night's Dream within the fantasy genre.

 William Dieterle's Structural Approach